drhenner/ror_ecommerce/README.md

 Paperclip.options[:command_path]
 ```

-equal to that path in `environment.rb`.
+equal to that path in `config/paperclip.rb`.

 Example: